AshwinSivakumar/Coordinate-Calculator-/README.md

 # Coordinate-Calculator-
-This Project is to make an application which can determines the following
+This Project is to make an application which can determines the following <br />
-1. 2 dimensional Calculations
+1. 2 dimensional Calculations <br />
-  a.To determine the quadrants of the coordinate b.To find the distance between 2 coordinates c.To find the midpoint between 2 coordinates
+  a.To determine the quadrants of the coordinate <br />
+  b.To find the distance between 2 coordinates <br />
+  c.To find the midpoint between 2 coordinates <br />
-2. 3 dimensional Calculations
+2. 3 dimensional Calculations <br />
-  a.To determine the octants of the coordinate b.To find the distance formula between 2 coordinates c.To find the midpoint between 2 coordinates
+  a.To determine the octants of the coordinate <br />
+  b.To find the distance formula between 2 coordinates <br />
+  c.To find the midpoint between 2 coordinates <br />